Last Updated on October 1, 2022 by Jim Ferri

 During the short walk to my hotel it was evident why so many Americans fall in love with Killarney.
 With its brightly painted buildings, flowers cascading almost everywhere, horse-drawn jaunting cars, and small-town charisma, it oozes Irish charm.

-That charm endures in Killarney’s many pubs where both locals and tourists come for helpings of traditional Irish food and ale, and music.
-In fact, you can walk down just about any street in Killarney and you’ll find ample pubs and restaurants catering to both locals and visitors.
+Today that charm continues to endure in Killarney’s many pubs.
+There both locals and tourists come for helpings of traditional Irish food and ale, and music.
+Walk down just about any street in Killarney and you’ll find ample pubs and restaurants catering to locals and visitors.

-But despite its postcard-perfect appeal, the reason most travelers come to Killarney is two-fold and lies outside the town.
-The first is spectacular Killarney National Park; the second, the enthralling drive about the Ring of Kerry, a 100+ mile road around the Iveragh Peninsula that juts out into the Atlantic.
+But despite its postcard-perfect appeal, the reason most travelers to Ireland come to Killarney is two-fold.
+And it lies outside the town.
+The first is spectacular Killarney National Park; the second, the enthralling drive about the Ring of Kerry.
+The Ring is a 100+ mile road around the Iveragh Peninsula that juts out into the Atlantic.

 If you’re ever in southwest Ireland, you’ll regret missing either.
 I intended to see both.